echamudi/nodejs-parallel-programming-examples/README.md

 Core 3: Dave
 ```

-See all environment variables in `process-env.json`.
+> See all environment variables dump in `process-env.json`.

 ## Exporting stdout into files